-The Amazon is a vast rainforest, the largest on the planet, comprising an expansive system of rivers that covers more than half of Brazil, and invades large tracts of its neighbouring countries.
+The Amazon is a vast rainforest, the largest on the planet, comprising an expansive system of rivers and covering more than half of Brazil, as well as large tracts of its neighbouring countries.
 The Amazon River and its tributaries together create approximately 30,888 square miles (80,000 sq km) of navigable river systems.
-Large areas of the Amazon rainforest still remain unexplored and tens of thousands of rare and unknown species of animals, birds, insects, fish and plants are thought to be sheltered beneath the thick tree canopies.
+Large areas of the Amazon rainforest remain unexplored, and tens of thousands of rare and unknown species of animals, birds, insects, fish and plants are thought to be sheltered beneath the thick tree canopies.

 The Rio Solimoes is a powerful, navigable stretch of river that enters Brazil from Peru, just above the city of Manaus.
 Close to the city, the light brown muddy river meets the Rio Negro with its darker waters and the two converge to form the mighty Rio Amazonas, which flows through Brazil to the city of Belem.

-Manaus is the gateway for excursions into the jungle and river system, situated as it is in the middle of the forest.
+Manaus is the gateway for excursions along the river system and into the jungle, situated as it is in the middle of the forest.
 From the city, scores of operators run day trips and longer boat tours for visitors wishing to experience Amazonian flora and fauna and meet the caboclos (residents of the river towns).
 The city itself does not have many attractions, apart from some interesting buildings, including an opulent opera house, which dates from the height of the rubber boom in 1896.
-As the commercial hub of the state of Amazonas, it is very busy, with a noisy and crowded port and several bustling markets.
+As the commercial hub of the state of Amazonas, Manaus is very busy, with a noisy and crowded port and several bustling markets.

 Belem is the other major starting point for Amazon exploration, with a busy port, small airport, and bus station.
 Located on the coast, it has a large number of indentations, estuaries, and islands that can be worthwhile to explore.
 It has a few scenic buildings as well, but more interesting are the markets near the quay.

-The Amazon lacks extensive tourism infrastructure in the form of good hotels and reliable transportation, but ecotourism is gaining in popularity, and contributing to the enrichment of the local peoples.
+The Amazon lacks extensive tourism infrastructure in the form of good hotels and reliable transportation, but ecotourism is gaining popularity and contributing to the enrichment of the local people.

 Become our The Amazon Travel Expert